xhiti/xhiti/README.md

 - 🆕 Learning App Development in Android using Android Studion (Java & Kotlin)

-- You can see and download all my projects:
+- **You can see and download all my projects or you can follow the tutorials:**
 - 1. My Crypto App (Android App Development in Android Studion with Kotlin)  #Android Development
 - 2. Cryptocurrency Predicting - Deep Learning & Python (TensorFlow & Keras) #Artificial Intelligence #Machine Learning